Chuanlong-Zang/EECBS/README.md

 For more details on W-EECBS please checkout the [arXiv paper](https://arxiv.org/abs/2205.11624) which is more up-to-date than the [AAAI publication](https://ojs.aaai.org/index.php/AAAI/article/view/26381).

+Note the current implementation only implements W-EECBS with a space-time low-level search (i.e. SIPP is not supported).

 ## Usage
 ### Step 1: Building
 First create build folders to keep the main folder unpopulated.
 We recommend creating two, one for debugging and one for running experiments.